Notice: This page requires JavaScript to function properly.

 Let's take a look at an illustration:

 Collision is not favorable as it affects optimization.
-If we look at this table, we will see that in the best case, the HashMap has constant algorithmic complexity, while in the worst case, it is linear.
+If you look at this table, you will see that in the best case, the HashMap has constant algorithmic complexity, while in the worst case, it is linear.
 This linear algorithmic complexity arises from significant collisions.
 Therefore, programmers advise using keys with hash codes that are as unique as possible to avoid collisions.

 How Does HashMap Deal with Collisions?